gaurav8297/kuzu/README.md

 RETURN c.<embedding_property>;
 ```

-_Note: For the ease of implementation and quick experimentation, we haven't implemented the PROJECT GRAPH cypher
-syntax here as it's just a better syntax and doesn't change the functionality of the system.
-It'll be implemented in kuzu master branch soon https://github.com/kuzudb/kuzu._

 Now coming back to our sift dataset, let's query the data:
 ```bash
 # Simple vector search query